 Salary Info and Employment Outlook

-The BLS noted in May 2013 that in general, correctional officers earned a median annual salary of $39,550.
-Jobs for correctional officers were predicted to increase 5% from 2012-2022, based on BLS reports.
+The BLS noted in May 2015 that correctional officers and jailers earned a median annual salary of $40,530.
+Jobs for these professionals were predicted to increase 4% from 2014-2024, based on BLS reports.
 Reduced budgets and lowered crime rates will contribute to this below-average job growth.

 Beyond providing safety and security for the correctional facility, juvenile correctional officers may also transport inmates to and from activities and act as a group leader.
 They facilitate group discussions, providing counsel and working with professionals on treatment for juvenile offenders.